zsparal/api-documentation/source/wallets/applepay.rst

      // Add ApplePay to the method selection in your checkout }

-Finally, when the shopper selects Apple Pay from your method selection, you should use the Create Payment API to create a payment with the ``method`` parameter set to ``applepay`` and redirect the shopper to the ``_links.checkout`` URL returned.
+Finally, when the shopper selects Apple Pay from your method selection, you should use the :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` to create a payment with the ``method`` parameter set to ``applepay`` and redirect the shopper to the ``_links.checkout`` URL returned.

 When the shopper authorizes the payment, Mollie will create a payment with the method ``creditcard``.
 We will then call your :doc:`webhook </overview/webhooks>` and redirect the shopper back to your website as normal.